xyang2uchicago/BioTIP/README.md

 Compared to existing tipping-point methods, BioTIP addresses three analytical challenges below:

 1. Large variability often exists in the sizes of statistical ensembles (populations);
-2. Mot only multiple tipping points may coexist during an observed progression but also multiple CTSs may coexist in the same critical transition state; and
+2. Not only multiple tipping points may coexist during an observed progression but also multiple CTSs may coexist in the same critical transition state; and
 3. There are multiple trajectories when cells are exposed to stimulus.

 To adopt tipping-point theory to transcriptomic analysis, there are two common premises: